Contact - MusicNSW

 Money, Funding & Royalties

-Sign up as a member of APRA AMCOS to collect royalties for any use of your music, including performing your own original music live.
+If you are a songwriter, sign up as a member of APRA AMCOS to collect royalties for use of your music, including performing your own original music live.

 Whether you're considering a performance or recording opportunity, or you're writing a budget for a grant application, it's important to consider whether minimum entitlements are being met and what safeguards can be implemented to ensure fair and prompt payment for work performed.